clach04/pysksync_mirror/readme.txt

 If "server_dir_whitelist_policy" is not "silent" the server will terminate the client connection if "server_dir_whitelist" is set.
 This means that the server will not share all disks and directories.

+If "ignore_time_errors" is true, errors relating to setting files modification times will be ignored.
+This is useful on a number of Android devices.

 NOTE both the server "host" address and and "port" can be specified in the "client" section.